SwissDataScienceCenter/spamphibian/README.md

 ## Overview

 Spamphibian uses various components to combat spam, including GitLab API, Redis queues, and multiple jobs and services.

+This is the planned architecture of Spamphibian, but it is subject to change:

 ```mermaid
   flowchart TB